archivy/archivy/docs/config.md

-Once you've [initialized](install.md) your archivy install, a yaml archivy config is automatically generated.

-You can edit it by running `archivy config`.
+Once you've [initialized](install.md) your archivy install, an archivy config is automatically generated.
+You can edit it through the archivy interface by clicking on the gear icon on the top right of the navbar, or by running `archivy config` in your terminal.

 Here's an overview of the different values you can set and modify.